AT&T court fight with U.S. Justice Department heads into closing arguments

-WASHINGTON, April 30 (Reuters) - Lawyers for the U.S. Justice Department and AT&T will give closing arguments on Monday in a trial to determine if the wireless giant, owner of pay TV provider DirecTV, will be allowed to buy movie and TV show maker Time Warner.
+WASHINGTON (Reuters) - Lawyers for the U.S. Justice Department and AT&T (T.N) will give closing arguments on Monday in a trial to determine if the wireless giant, owner of pay TV provider DirecTV, will be allowed to buy movie and TV show maker Time Warner (TWX.N).

 The Justice Department sued to block the $85 billion deal, saying it would lead to higher prices for rival pay TV companies.